JS Hyūga: Construction and career

 From 8 to 24 May 2018, she participated in the Amphibious Rapid Deployment Brigade Exercise in the waters west of Kyushu, Tanegashima, Kagoshima Prefecture, and the surrounding waters with the JS Shimokita.
 From the Ground Self-Defense Force, the Amphibious Rapid Deployment Brigade, the 1st Helicopter Corps, the Western Air Corps, etc. On 14 October of the same year, assuming a huge Nankai Trough earthquake, a Japan-US joint disaster prevention drill was held in Shirahama Town, Wakayama Prefecture.
 From 27 November to 5 December of the same year, Japan-US joint cruising training was conducted with the aircraft carrier USS Ronald Reagan and several other ships in the sea and airspace from around the Bashi Channel to the south of the Kantō region.
 From 15 to 17 December 2020, Japan-US-France joint training was conducted with the USS John S. McCain, P-8A, and the French Navy submarine Émeraude in the sea and airspace around Okinotorishima.

+Between 4-8 November 2023, Hyūga participated in a Multi-Large Deck Event, with Carl Vinson and Ronald Reagan and their task force ships, in the Philippine Sea.

+Between 10 and 18 November, Hyūga participated in the 2025 edition of Exercise Malabar along with INS Sahyadri, HMAS Ballarat and USS Fitzgerald of the Indian Navy, Australian Navy and US Navy.
+The formation of ships was supported by a P-8A Poseidon aircraft of the Australian Air Force which was deployed from the Andersen Air Force Base.The exercise included complex drills in anti-submarine warfare, air defence and replenishment at sea.
+The harbour phase was conducted on 10–12 November at Naval Base Guam followed by the Sea Phase on 13–17 November in the west Pacific training area.

 Currently, she is assigned to the 3rd Escort Group, 3rd Escort Corps, and the home port is Maizuru.